Korea Football Association: 2024: Selection of national team manager

 After the massive public outcry from already disgruntled fans and more former players, the KFA stated that it would not pursue legal action against Park but the incident led to the Ministry of Culture, Sports and Tourism (MCST) conducting an independent probe by the Sports Ethics Center and scheduling an inquiry.
 Park eventually resigned from his position and joined football commentator Park Moon-sung in testifying before an inquiry at the National Assembly that September.
 There were differences between MCST's findings and Park's contentions.
 The findings revealed that Hong and David Wagner received the most votes from members of the selection committee including Park, and that the members agreed to give the final say to Jung Hae-seong.
 On the contrary, the MCST pointed out that KFA president Chung Mong-gyu's attempt to overturn Hong's appointment was the violation of procedure.
 Jung Hae-seong had recommended Hong to president Chung and immediately resigned from the committee after the president rejected the recommendation.
-The president, who preferred foreign managers to domestic managers, arbitrarily authorized Lee Lim-saeng to negotiate with candidates, but Lee reached the same conclusion as Jung Hae-seong.
+The president, who preferred foreign managers to domestic managers, arbitrarily authorized technical director Lee Lim-saeng to negotiate with candidates, but Lee reached the same conclusion as Jung Hae-seong.

-Nonetheless, public opinion of the KFA deteriorated further following revelations that the organization issued delayed responses to or failed to advocate for Europe-based players regarding the repeated racist abuse they received, with journalists and fans noting the stark contrast to the immediate and strongly-worded statement released in response to Park's YouTube video.
+Nonetheless, most fans and media empathised with Park's claims which criticised the association's cronyism, and were furious at the fact that Lee one-sidedly begged Hong to manage the national team after hearing Wagner's presentation over 50 pages long.
+The public opinion of the KFA deteriorated further following revelations that the organization issued delayed responses to or failed to advocate for Europe-based players regarding the repeated racist abuse they received, with fans and journalists noting the stark contrast to the immediate and strongly-worded statement released in response to Park's YouTube video.

+2026: Corruption investigation

+Following South Korea's disappointing exit in the 2026 FIFA World Cup, president Lee Jae Myung called for an investigation into the KFA.

+On August 6, 2026, JTBC News reported that, during the 2012 London Olympics and the qualifiers for the 2014 FIFA World Cup in Brazil, the Korea Football Association had allegedly used corporate credit cards to pay hundreds of thousands of won for massage-parlor services for foreign referees, including expenses involving sexual services.
+At the time, prosecutors dismissed the case without charges due to insufficient evidence regarding the provision of sexual services.
+It was also reported that providing the sexual services to foreign referees seems to have been a customary practice.